Occupational Exposure

 Secondary Exposure Risk

-Workers not directly handling asbestos also faced significant exposure:
+Workers not directly handling the fiber also faced significant exposure:

-• Operators: Worked in areas where asbestos dust accumulated
+• Operators: Worked in areas where mineral dust accumulated

-• Electricians: Pulled wire through asbestos-insulated cable trays
+• Electricians: Pulled wire through ACM-insulated cable trays

-• Laborers: Cleaned up asbestos debris and swept work areas
+• Laborers: Cleaned up fiber debris and swept work areas

-• Office Workers: In older buildings with asbestos in HVAC systems
+• Office Workers: In older buildings with ACM in HVAC systems

 The chemical plant workers exposure profile details the specific risks in petrochemical facilities.